VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 ```

 ## Lab for ABI function call
-This is can interesting lab where we write a code along with assembly code .
-THe C code calls function to find sum written in the ASM .
+This is an interesting lab where we write code along with assembly code.
+The C code calls the function to find the sum written in the ASM.
-we then display the results using c code again .
+we then display the results using c code again.

 The algorithm will look like this :